Cheapest car insurance carriers in Louisville

 What is the cheapest car insurance company in Louisville?

-For Louisville drivers with clean records, USAA and Erie Insurance are frequently the most competitive.
+For Louisville drivers with clean records, Kentucky Farm Bureau and GEICO are frequently the most competitive.
 Auto-Owners is also worth comparing.
 Enter your ZIP above to see current rankings for your specific location — rates vary across Kentucky.

 What are the minimum auto insurance requirements in Kentucky?